BravoHoseok/IONIQ-HEV-EV/README.md

 <strong>Fig.9) the structure of the entire update system</strong>
 <p>

 **Fig.9)** shows the structure of the entire update system.
-Through 'Script Tool', several Hex files can be changed  Motorola Hex format to Intel Hex format and be merged one Hex file being used in application update.
-The 32-bit microprocessor can receive the date of the Hex file from the Diagnostic-CAN, and GateWay module will change CAN protocol to SPI protocol format.
+Through 'Script Tool', several Hex files can be changed  Motorola Hex format to Intel Hex format and be merged one Hex file being used in the update process.
+The 32-bit microprocessor receives the date of the Hex file from the Diagnostic-CAN, and GateWay module transfroms CAN protocol to SPI protocol format.
 To communicate between 32-bit microprocessor and 8-bit one, I defined SPI protocol frame used in Flash Boot Loader.
-The CHG pin is used in this update system to inform whether the 8-bit microprocessor complete works such as erase, write, jump to other sections, checksum.
-Since a copyright of this update system is reserved in a previous company, I can not disclose detailed information or software code.
+The CHG pin is used in this update system in order to inform whether the 8-bit microprocessor complete the works such as erase, write, jump to other sections, checksum.

 ### Result #4
 Saved the time and costs spent on the software update from 15 min per one product to 1 min per one product, from $22 per one product to $1.5 per one product respectively.